trellix-enterprise/mvision-edr-activity-feed/README.md

 - Open Source ActivityFeed integrated with OpenDXL streaming client (https://github.com/opendxl/opendxl-streaming-client-python).
 - ``mvision-edr-activity-feed`` is a command line tool to consume and subscribe to events from MVISION EDR

+## What Activity Feed does?
+It pulls BusinessEvents and case-mgmt-events and threatEvents from MVISION EDR.

+case-mgmt-events : If you trigger an Investigation from EDR console the details will be pulled by AF.
+Type will be case-mgmt-events.
+Threat-events : New Threats came into Monitoring UI Businesss Events: EDR Business events such as EDR.UI - dashboard are operational events that aren’t reported in the EDR Monitoring dashboard.
+But, they’re published to the EDR Activity feed.

+Note: Activity Feed pulls only new Threats and not all Detection for the existing Threat as highligted in https://kcm.trellix.com/corporate/index?page=content&id=KB94730

+### Step by Step usage guide:

+    ## **Download**
+    Open https://github.com/mcafee-enterprise/mvision-edr-activity-feed and clic on "Code" then click "Download Zip".
+Once the archive downloaded you can extract it if you are performing the activity in Windows machine or copy the extraced folder into the

 ## INSTALL
 Run either: